Two regimes of dilute turbulent settling suspensions under shear

 It is common for flows in nature to carry suspensions of fine particles over great distances.
 Examples abound in the atmosphere, rivers, coastlines and on the ocean floor~\cite{Schepanski2018,Korup2012,Martinelli1989,Rijn2013,Mulder2003,Meiburg2010}.
 Transport fluxes of suspended sediments have long been studied~\cite{Rijn1984,Dyer1988,Soulsby1997}, due to their practical importance in engineering, as well as the substantial contribution they make to the Earth's sediment cycle~\cite{Elfrink2002,Gislason2006,Dethier2022,Syvitski2022}.
 It is the turbulent fluctuations within a flow that are responsible for lifting particles into suspension and resisting their downward settling under gravity so that they can be transported.
 Less widely appreciated are the effects of suspensions on turbulence itself.
 Since work must be done by the flow against gravity in order to keep negatively buoyant sediment in suspension, even very dilute concentrations of settling particles are reported to reduce the intensity of turbulent fluctuations~\cite{Villaret1991,Winterwerp2001,Tu2019,Egan2020,Huang2022}.

 Efforts to probe this effect in detail using direct numerical simulations (DNS) of turbulence are far less common than for the related case of flows stratified by gradients in temperature or solute concentration, where the onset, development and characteristics of turbulence have been extensively studied for different canonical flow configurations (see e.g.~\cite{Caulfield2000,Smyth2000,Garcia2011,Brethouwer2012,Deusebio2015,Zhou2017,Lucas2019,Kaminski2019}).
 For dilute sediment suspensions, research in this direction has predominantly focussed on channel flow models of gravity-driven turbidity currents~\cite{Cantero2009a,Cantero2012a,Cantero2012b,Shringarpure2012,Ozdemir2018}.
 Investigation of turbulence suppression reveals the essential mechanisms at play: clouds of settling particles preferentially concentrate towards lower depths and extract turbulent kinetic energy from the flow via the vertical fluxes required to maintain their average elevation.
-Sediments with settling velocities or densities exceeding a critical threshold laminarize the flow due to the coupled contributions of stable density stratification and localization of the flow driving force towards the bottom wall~\cite{Cantero2012a,Shringarpure2012}.
+Suspensions with settling velocities or bulk densities exceeding a critical threshold laminarize the flow due to the coupled contributions of stable density stratification and localization of the flow driving force towards the bottom wall~\cite{Cantero2012a,Shringarpure2012}.
 Simulations of pressure driven~\cite{Cantero2009b,Dutta2014} and oscillatory channels~\cite{Ozdemir2010}, where this latter effect is not present, have hinted at similar bounds for partial or full laminarization, contingent on the suspension properties.
-In this Letter, we report the case of shear-driven flow.
+In this Letter, we report the case of shear-driven (plane Couette) flow.
 A new turbulent regime is identified that exists beyond the theoretical laminarization boundary and its properties are investigated.
+Flows in this regime exhibit a boundary layer region containing most of the sediment, whose turbulent dynamics are highly intermittent.
+This property is found to greatly alter statistically steady sediment fluxes and their spatiotemporal distribution.